 Check out more about what they do in this StackOverflow conversation.

-Content marketers have to be excellent communicators.
+Social media coordinators and/or digital marketing assistants have to be excellent communicators.
 They also have to stay super organized in order to best manage all of the content they have to create, publish, and promote.